Welcome to Bermuda!

 Ball hockey

-There is a Bermuda Ball Hockey Association (BBHA).
 The game is similar to ice hockey in play and rules but on a hard surface instead of ice and with a hockey ball instead of a puck.
-The teams are mostly Canadians.
+The original teams in Bermuda were mostly Canadians.
 In 2005 they won the Caribbean Championships for two years in a row, against Barbados, Turks and Caicos and Grand Cayman.
-They were 9th in the last Worlds in 2003.

 Baseball